jorgensd/jorgensd.github.io/index.md

 # Latest news

+## 2026

+- **Public talk for IDA**: On January 29th, Jack S. Hale and I will present _Open-source simulation tools – opportunities and limitations_ for the Danish Society of Engineers (IDA).
+To sign up see: [IDA: Events and courses](https://ida.dk/en/arrangementer-og-kurser/arrangementer/open-source-simulation-tools-opportunities-and-limitations-363941)

 ## 2025

 - **New paper**: [Impact of Wall Property and Flow Rate Assumptions on Simulations of Flow-Induced Vibration of Intracranial Aneurysms](papers.md#yamamoto2025fsi) available at: [DOI: 10.1002/cnm.70101](https://doi.org/10.1002/cnm.70101).
-- **Public talk at EPFL**: On November 18th I'll present *Multidimensional modelling in DOLFINx* at EPFL.
+- **Public talk at EPFL**: On November 18th I'll present _Multidimensional modelling in DOLFINx_ at EPFL.
 The seminar is open to the public, for more information, see [https://memento.epfl.ch/event/multidimensional-modelling-in-dolfinx/](https://memento.epfl.ch/event/multidimensional-modelling-in-dolfinx/)
 - **New paper**: [VaSP: Vascular Fluid-Structure Interaction Pipeline](papers.md#yamamoto2025vasp) available at: [DOI: 10.1016/j.softx.2025.102392](https://doi.org/10.1016/j.softx.2025.102392)
 - **New paper**: [On the numerical evaluation of wall shear stress using the finite element method](papers.md#brunatova_wss_2025) available at: [DOI: 10.1002/cnm.70086](https://doi.org/10.1002/cnm.70086) published in _International Journal for Numerical Methods in Biomedical Engineering_
 - **New preprint**: [FESTIM v2.0: Upgraded framework for multi-species hydrogen transport and enhanced performance](papers.md#dark2025festim) available at [DOI: 10.48550/arXiv.2509.24760](https://doi.org/10.48550/arXiv.2509.24760)